mateusz7988/CTF-Writeups/HackTheBox/GoodGames/README.md

 I used one of my favourite sites for cracking common passwords: https://crackstation.net.
 It turns out that our admin uses a really weak password: "superadministrator".
 This is pathetic...
 But now we are able to log into the admin's account and try to find a way to mess things up.
 In admin's panel, we can find info about another site called `internal-administration.goodgames.htb`.
 **Remember to add this address to your /etc/hosts !!!**
-After visiting this page, we are greeted by a big login form called "_Flask Volt_".**_Remember that Flask is a web application framework written in python!_** I wonder...
+After visiting this page, we are greeted by a big login form called "_Flask Volt_" (Flask is a python web application framework).
+I wonder...
 What if our admin was really lazy and used the same password couple of times?
 Bingo!
 We can log into the app!